uphilip/alx-pre_course/README.md

 my first readme
-up to date file
+is now up to date in alx school
-alx scool on going